A lot or a little?

 What's it about?

-LIKE – MAGIC MUSIC VIDEO EDITOR offers all manner of fun ways to create short music videos and share them through social media.
+LIKEE – FORMERLY LIKE VIDEO offers all manner of fun ways to create short music videos and share them through social media.
 Choose your music, record your video, and then speed your footage up, slow it down, or add stickers, filters, effects, and explosions to it.
 In addition to having access to a free music library, you can upload your own music, as well as add animations and effects to existing video.
-Enter special themed events and earn real-world cash by racking up "likes," and grow your audience by browsing videos made by amateur videographers from around the world.
-All posts are public, though there is some control over who can send you messages.
+Enter special themed events and earn real-world cash by racking up likes, and grow your audience by browsing videos made by amateur videographers from around the world.
+That also means that kids can spend real money.
+All posts are public, though there is some control over who can send you messages and comment on your videos.
+There are parental controls available, but parents shouldn't rely on their effectiveness.

 Is it any good?